xenvi/Vibrante-WP/README.md

+# Vibrante
-Vibrante is a 2020 vibrant, elegant, multipurpose WordPress theme with a modern and lightweight feel.
-It offers support for blogs, comments, responsive design and custom information.
+## Vibrante is a 2020 vibrant, elegant, multipurpose WordPress theme with a modern and lightweight feel.

+Offers support for:
+* Blog functionality
+* Responsive design using Bootstrap and media queries
+* Widgets and sidebars
+* ACF and Taxonomies
+* SEO optimized
+* Photo optimized